Lady Nina

-Lady Nina is a song by the British neo-progressive rock band Marillion.
+"Lady Nina" is a song by the British neo-prog band Marillion.
 First released in 1985 on the B-side to the #2 UK hit single "Kayleigh", it was the only single from the EP Brief Encounter released in the United States by Capitol Records in April 1986.
 A music video was also shot to promote it.
 While the EP climbed to #67 on the Billboard 200 album charts, "Lady Nina" did not make the Billboard Hot 100, but did reach #30 on the Mainstream Rock charts.

 The song is about a prostitute.
 "Lady Nina" is the only Marillion song to use a drum machine throughout.
 The cover was designed by regular Marillion collaborator Mark Wilkinson.
 The third European single from the Misplaced Childhood album, "Heart of Lothian", featured as the B-side.

 The regular 7" single featured an edited version of the title track with a playing time of 03:39; this version was identical to the one found on the b-side of the "Kayleigh" 7" single.
 No other versions were officially released.
 However, a 12" promo was sent out to radio stations which featured the extended version (5:45) (originally released on the 12" version of "Kayleigh") on side A and the edited version on side B. The extended version was also the one included on Brief Encounter.

 Being a U.S.-only single, "Lady Nina" was not part of the collectors box-set released in July 2000 and was re-issued as a 3-CD set in 2009 (see The Singles '82–88'); however, both tracks of this single are included as they featured on the singles "Kayleigh" and "Heart of Lothian".